-Connecticut has been a state at the forefront of sexual harassment prevention since 1992 with the passing of the Human Rights and Opportunity Act.
+Connecticut has been a state at the forefront of sexual harassment prevention since 1992, with the passing of Public Act 92-85.
 This law, among other things, required sexual harassment prevention training for Connecticut employers’ supervisors for those employers/companies with 50 employees or more.

 CT Sexual Harassment Training and Laws